jimmo/ncss-embedded/chapters/2-intro-microbit.md

 # Set the wait time
 wait_time = 2000

-#show an image on the 5 x 5 display
+# Show an image on the 5 x 5 display
 display.show(Image.HAPPY)
-#wait for a number of milliseconds
+# Wait for a number of milliseconds
 sleep(wait_time)
 display.show(Image.SAD)
 sleep(wait_time)